-For example you, as the Parent, speak to the Interviewee's Child, he replies as the Child to your Parent.
-It is best to meet at the same level: Adult-Adult, Parent-Parent, Child-Child.
+For example, you, as the Parent, speak to the Interviewee's Child, and he replies as the Child to your Parent.
+It is best to meet at the same level: Adult-Adult, Parent-Parent, and Child-Child.
 Then contact gives the most satisfaction and is the most fruitful.

 Such transactions give a sense of security, enhance identification with the group, and facilitate cooperation.

 Unexpected role changes

 However, there may be times when you speak to an Adult to Adult interlocutor and he or she responds from the Parent or Child level (this is probably the most common configuration).
 For example, as an adult, you tell your friend: "The meeting is on time", and she replies from the parent level: "It is not your role to educate me."

 Such an exchange may end in a quarrel, reproach, or competition of needs and emotions (here the Children compete) or opinions and values (here the Parents compete).
 As a result, the transaction will be terminated.
 It can only be continued when the Ego states of the interlocutors meet on one level or in a parallel arrangement.

 All these states of the self are a bit like uninvited guests: they appear and take control of our behavior, and it takes place outside our consciousness.
 Many day-to-day events in the company can recall an event from the past and trigger an automatic response.
 This baggage from the past can be activated at any time.